 The way that cocaine is used impacts when the effects of the cocaine start:

-For the most part, after one takes cocaine, its effects do not last very long.
-Like onset of action, the duration of action depends on the mode of cocaine use:
+For the most part, after a person takes cocaine, its effects do not last very long.
+Like the onset of action, the duration of action depends on the mode of cocaine use:

 - Smoking: about 15 to 20 minutes